Learn More and ApplyJournalism (MA)

 CMN2

-The MA in Journalism Program at DePaul prepares graduates for careers as multimedia news producers and visual storytellers in journalism's new digital landscape.
+The MA in Journalism at DePaul prepares graduates for careers as multimedia news producers and visual storytellers in journalism's new digital landscape.
 Our graduates are now content producers at more than 400 sites in the webbed universe.
-Concentrations in: Multimedia Reporting; Reporting Metro Chicago; Sports Journalism; and Data Journalism helped establish their brands as socially responsible reporters, editors, and producers.
+Concentrations in Accountability Journalism, Data Journalism, Multimedia Journalism, and Sports Journalism helped establish their brands as socially responsible reporters, editors, and producers.

 DePaul's program brings Chicago into the classroom and moves the classroom out into the third largest media market in the country.
 Internships and experiential learning opportunities enable students to develop the networks and e-portfolios that advance their careers.
 Our award-winning team of journalism professionals partners with students in producing first-rate news stories across platforms, aided by DePaul's downtown Media Center and Green Screen Studio.